 A few weeks ago, before the breeze slowly crawled into our sleepy little corner of the East Bay.
-My husband and I went to the Pinole shoreline and explored its quiet beach area.
+K (my husband) and I went to the Pinole shoreline and explored its quiet beach area.

-In a haste to not miss the prime weather, my husband and I dressed in our best effort of workout clothes.
-We stumbled out of the house and walked a distance to get to the shoreline.
+In a haste to not miss the prime weather, K and I dressed in our best effort of workout clothes.
+We stumbled out of the house and walked a short distance to get to the shoreline.

 Throughout our walk, we caught up on each other's small accomplishments for the week.
 We uncovered more details about each other through meaningful conversation.
-And we fell in love again for the millionth time.
-I’ll be the first to admit, my husband is my best friend.
-He is so easy to talk to when we bond.
+I’ll be the first to admit, K is my best friend.
 Things just naturally flow between us.

-As we crossed the bridge by the sewage refinery (ew), we ventured into the high, and very dry grass near the water.
+As we crossed the bridge by the sewage refinery (the stinkiest, most disgusting area ever), we ventured into the high, and very dry grass near the water.
 When we stepped into the sand, we looked at each other, smiling.
-We turned toward the water in awe.
-The sun was directly above us and made the water shimmer with delight.
-My husband counted the cargo ships, and sailboats out on the water while he skipped rocks.
-He even tried to teach me how to do it, not that I was much good.
-But I was grateful for his loving encouragement.
+We turned toward the water in appreciation.

 From there we slid down the opposite side of the hill and cross the train tracks back to the trail and continued home.
-This was the best weekend I had recently with my husband.
-I hope to have plenty more mini-adventures like this in the future!
+This was the best weekend I had recently with K.